 The holidays in New Orleans are filled with traditions and events for the whole family to enjoy.
-While New Orleans is a predominantly Catholic city – see St. Louis Cathedral and the Saints – the city is also home to Touro Synagogue, the first Jewish congregation in the Gulf South, established in 1828.
+While New Orleans is a predominantly Catholic city, it is also home to Touro Synagogue, the first Jewish congregation in the Gulf South, established in 1828.

 This year, the first night of Hanukkah falls on Sunday, Dec.
 22. From then until December 30, the eight days of Hanukkah are a celebration of spirituality over materialism, light over darkness, and the holiday commemorating the reclamation of the Holy Temple in Jerusalem and the Maccabean Revolt on the Seleucid Empire over 21 centuries ago.
 Here’s how you can celebrate in New Orleans.

 On the first night of Hanukkah, celebrate with the community as the Menorah is lit on the Riverfront.
 Enjoy music, kosher food, entertainment, and children’s activities at this event.
 The grand Menorah lighting will take place at 5:30 p.m. on the terrace overlooking the Mississippi River.